 ‘All In at Penn State’ aims to foster open-minded community, respectful discussions

 MIDDLETOWN, Pa. —Penn State will kick off its ongoing University-wide initiative that brings students, faculty and staff together to show their commitment to cultivating a diverse and inclusive environment — respectful of everyone regardless of race, ethnicity, religion, age, sexual orientation, abilities, background, veteran’s status, political beliefs, and all the ways we differ.

 Penn State Harrisburg today held the Capital Region Internship Fair in the Capital Union Building on campus.
 The event featured more than 95 employers across several industries and drew more than 400 students.

-Penn State Harrisburg will host an Undergraduate Open House on Saturday, April 13 at 9:00 a.m. in the Capital Union Building.
+Penn State Harrisburg will host an Undergraduate Open House on Saturday, October 15 at 9 a.m. in the Capital Union Building on campus.

-The event will present information to prospective students about the college’s more than 30 bachelor’s degree programs and options for completing the first two years of study leading to more than 160 undergraduate majors offered throughout Penn State.
+The event will provide information to prospective students about the college’s more than 30 bachelor’s degree programs, as well as options for completing the first two years of study leading to more than 160 undergraduate majors offered throughout Penn State.

 Author Lori Jakiela, known as “the queen of the wise one-liner,” will visit Penn State Harrisburg as part the School of Humanities’ Writers Series on Monday, October 3 from 6 to 7:30 p.m. in the Kunkle Auditorium, Olmsted Building.

 Jakiela’s work skillfully tackles subjects ranging from her experience as an adoptee to her years working as a flight attendant.
 In the process, she provides readers with writing that is “sharp, insightful, sad, and often darkly funny.”